KS3, KS4 and KS5 Drama and Theatre Studies.

 Research at least four different types of staging.
 Here is a useful web site

-Create two posters for two of the types of staging.
-Include, diagram, audience positioning, and information on formation of acting area.
+Create two posters for two of the types of staging. - include, diagram, audience positioning, information on formation of acting area.

 Use of performance space and interaction with other characters

 In Noughts and Crosses, there are scenes that are romantic, some that are tense, and others violent.
 There are also intimate family scenes and large public scenes.
 In order to convey the relationships between the character and the action of the story you must consider how the performance space can be used and how the characters might interact with each other.

 Focus on Act 1, Scene 20 (pages 54-55), when Callum tried to get Sephy out of the shopping centre before the explosion.
 Below is a thrust staging configuration.
 Copy the diagram and then draw and label where you would position and move the actors to achieve the following:

 - Where will Sephy be positioned at the beginning of the scene?

 - Where will other characters appear in order to establish that this is a busy shopping centre?
 How will their movements differ from Callum’s?

 - How can Callum show the urgency of the situation?